Exterior Paint Colors: Considering 7

 White houses and matching picket fences personify the American dream.
 White is a classic exterior paint choice, and for good reason.
 It’s neutral, doesn’t call attention to itself, and won’t raise any eyebrows.

-White paint also goes with just about anything, so you can indulge yourself a little when it comes to door, shutter or even gutter accents.
+White paint also goes with just about anything, so you can indulge yourself a little when it comes to the door, shutter, or even gutter accents.
 Tradition generally favors warmer shades of white, but try a cooler, blue-tinged hue if you’re feeling a little more modern.

 With shades ranging from nearly white to nearly black, it’s easy to find a gray that will work with your home and its surroundings.
 (And admit it, you’re already thinking of “50 Shades of Gray” jokes to make when you and your husband start the process of choosing exterior colors.)